igorski/drunk-dragon-vs-the-drag-queens/README.md

 * Take cash from defeated opponents!
 * When characters are drunk, attacks should occasionally miss!
+* Generate the world in villages (clustered sections with shops and buildings) -> create walkable paths between these
 * Unit tests for hourNow !== lastHour in game-module.updateGame()
 * Unit tests for environment-module.generateCharacters()
 * Some shops are empty (have no type ?)